 Crossing The Line To Cross AddictionDecember 15, 2014

 You've had your weight loss surgery and reached your goal or are well on your way to your weight loss goals.
 Finally!
 Shouldn't it be smooth sailing from now on?
-Then, all of a sudden, you notice some behaviors such as consuming alcohol, gambling or shopping are becoming more than just habits.
+Then, all of a sudden, you notice some behaviors of cross addiction such as consuming alcohol, gambling or shopping are becoming more than just habits.
 No big deal because you've had surgery and have lost weight.
 You're just indulging a little bit, right?
 They are just little things that aren't a real problem.
 Or, are they?
 Something about these habits feels familiar.
 You feel the same pull toward your new indulgence that you did for overeating.

 Some weight loss surgery post-ops are reporting problems in replacing compulsive eating to other addictive compulsive behaviors such as alcoholism, gambling, increased cigarette smoking, or shopping.
 Awareness of the issue is beginning to surface and come to the forefront by post-ops concerned about these arising new addictions.